-26 CONTINGENCIES
+25 CONTINGENCIES

 - (a) A wholly owned subsidiary of the Company is party to an addendum agreement with a syndicate of original claim owners, led by Mr. J. Gonzales, in respect of a portion of the FTAA area ("Addendum Agreement").
 Certain disputed claims for payment and other obligations under the Addendum Agreement made by Gonzales are subject to arbitration proceedings, which are presently suspended due to the irrevocable resignation of the arbitrator.
 Mr. Gonzales passed away in late 2014.
 Further, a third party is also disputing Mr. Gonzales' interest in the Didipio Project.
 The Company is awaiting on the outcome of any determination or settlement negotiation before proceeding with this matter. - (b) The Department of Environment and Natural Resources of the Philippines ("DENR"), along with a number of mining companies (including OceanaGold (Philippines) Inc.), are parties to a case that was filed in 2008 whereby a group of Non-Governmental Organizations (NGOs) and individuals challenged the constitutionality of the Philippines Mining Act ("Mining Act"), the Financial or Technical Assistance Agreements ("FTAAs") and the Mineral Production Sharing Agreements ("MPSAs") in the Philippines Supreme Court.
 After some years of slow development, the case proceeded to oral hearing in 2013 and is currently awaiting decision from the Supreme Court. - Notwithstanding the fact that the Supreme Court has previously upheld the constitutionality of both the Mining Act and the FTAAs, the Company is mindful that litigation is an inherently uncertain process and the outcome of the case may adversely affect the operation and financial position of the Company.
 At this stage, it is not possible to identify the potential orders of the Court nor to quantify the possible impact.
 The Company is working closely with the DENR, the other respondents in the case, and the mining industry to defend the Mining Act and the validity of its FTAA. - (c) On February 14, 2017, the Company received an order from the DENR calling for the suspension of the Didipio operation, citing "... petition of the Local Government of Nueva Vizcaya for the cancellation of the FTAA; alleged damages to houses caused by the blasting operation; and the potential adverse impact to the agricultural areas of the Province..." as reasons for the decision.
 The Company maintains that there is no legal basis for the proposed suspension, and the Didipio operation is not in violation of any laws, rules or regulations.
 Subsequent to receiving the suspension order, the Company filed an appeal with the Office of the President ("OP"), which has the effect of immediately staying the execution of the DENR suspension order.
 On March 15, 2017, the Company filed the Appeal Memorandum with the OP substantiating its grounds for appeal.
-The Didipio operation is expected to continue to operate during the appeal process. - (d) The Company operates in a number of jurisdictions.
-In the normal course of operations, the Company is occasionally subject to claims or litigations, including claims relating to workers compensation, motor vehicle accidents and items of similar nature.
-The Company deals with these claims as and when they arise.
-The Group also maintains specific insurance policies to transfer the risk of such claims.
-No provision is included in the accounts unless the Directors believe that a liability has been crystallized.
-In those circumstances where such claims are of material effect, have merit and are not covered by insurance, their financial effect is provided for within the financial statements.
-Other than as disclosed in these financial statements and other public filings, there are no claims that the Company believes will result in material losses as at the date of these financial statements. - (e) The Group has provided guarantees in respect of the \$300.0 million banking facilities (Note 15).
-At March 31, 2017 the total outstanding balance under these facilities was \$284.8 million (December 31, 2016: \$272.8 million).
-Associated with this guarantee are certain financial compliance undertakings by the Group, including gearing covenants which the Group complied with at March 31, 2017.
+The DENR filed its commentary to the Company's Memorandum on or around May 8, 2017, and the Company subsequently filed a further reply to the DENR commentary.
+The matter is currently awaiting a decision from the OP.
+The Didipio operation is expected to continue to operate during the appeal process.

-26 CONTINGENCIES (CONTINUED)
+25 CONTINGENCIES (CONTINUED)